stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 ##### Feature Scaling

-As KNN is a *distance based* algorithm, in other words it is reliant on an understanding of how similar or different data points are across different dimensions in n-dimensional space, the application of *Feature Scaling* is extremely important.
+As KNN is a *distance-based* algorithm (in other words, it is reliant on an understanding of how similar or different data points are across different dimensions in n-dimensional space), the application of *Feature Scaling* is extremely important.

 Feature Scaling is where we force the values from different columns to exist on the same scale, in order to enchance the learning capabilities of the model.
-There are two common approaches for this, Standardisation, and Normalisation.
+There are two common approaches for this: Standardization and Normalization.

-Standardisation rescales data to have a mean of 0, and a standard deviation of 1 - meaning most datapoints will most often fall between values of around -4 and +4.
+Standardization rescales data to have a mean of 0 and a standard deviation of 1 - meaning almost all datapoints will fall between values of around -3 and +3.

-Normalisation rescales datapoints so that they exist in a range between 0 and 1.
+Normalization rescales datapoints so that they exist in a range between 0 and 1.

-The below code uses the in-built *MinMaxScaler* functionality from scikit-learn to apply Normalisation to all of our input variables.
-The reason we choose Normalisation over Standardisation is that our scaled data will all exist between 0 and 1, and these will then be compatible with any categorical variables that we have encoded as 1's and 0's.
+The below code uses the built-in *MinMaxScaler* functionality from scikit-learn to apply Normalization to all of our input variables.
+The reason we choose Normalization over Standardization is that our scaled data will all exist between 0 and 1, and these will then be compatible with any categorical variables that we have encoded as 1s and 0s.

 In the code, we also make sure to apply *fit_transform* to the training set, but only *transform* to the test set.
 This means the scaling logic will learn and apply the scaling "rules" from the training data, but only apply them to the test data (or any other data we predict on in the future).
-This is important in order to avoid data leakage where the test set learns information about the training data, and means we can’t fully trust model performance metrics!
+This is important in order to avoid data leakage, where the test set learns information about the training data and thus we can’t fully trust model performance metrics!

 <br>
 ```python